andrasq/node-qlist/Readme.md

 QList is a very very fast classic queue:  items are appended with `push()` and the oldest waiting item is retrieved with `shift()`.
 Items may be prepended with `unshift`; the last item can be retrieved with `pop`.
+QList is implemented as resizable circular buffer mapped into an Array.

 A `remove()` method was considered but it slowed the fast path too much for the little benefit it provided.
 See Discussion, below.